Noticia del 29 de Abril del 2008

 Microsoft device helps police pluck evidence from cyberscene of crime

-Benjamin J. Romano
+By Benjamin J. Romano

 Seattle Times technology reporter